MyPublicGitHubAcct/MyGtdProcess/MyGtdProcess.md

 - Review new items and existing weekly items, make updates where needed.
 - Start the next day's notes, including the items needing to be done that day.
 - Track any wins (e.g., goals achieved, things learned) as well a any things that can be done better (potential projects).

-## Not done...yet

-Yes, these should be in a __TODO-List__.

-- Method for tracking goals (e.g., quarterly, yearly, 1/2 decade) by category, including the top three for each period.
-- Method for handling recurring tasks that are far apart e.g., quarterly reviews of goal status.